reactjs/react.dev/content/docs/reference-react-component.md

 (state, props) => stateChange
 ```

 `state` is a reference to the component state at the time the change is being applied.
 It should not be directly mutated.
 Instead, changes should be represented by building a new object based on the input from `state` and `props`.
-For instance, suppose we wanted to increment a value in state by `props.step`:
+For instance, suppose we wanted to increment a value in the state by `props.step`:

 ```javascript
 this.setState((state, props) => {